mosgizy/Markdown/README.md

 # Things i Learn From This Project
 Learn how to use basic markdown and its syntax from [markdowntutorial](https://www.markdowntutorial.com/lesson/7/) which is easy with there method of teaching

+# Visit Live SIte Here [live site](https://markdown-make.netlify.app/)

 # Getting Started with Create React App